File format: JSON

 Feeds

 Apply profile (PII) semantics to customer records and transaction, and product catalog semantics to interaction records.
-Use blocking key (bk), foreign key (fk), and separation key (sk) semantic tags to define how Amperity should understand how field relationships should be understood when those values are present across your data sources.
+Use blocking key (bk), foreign key (fk), and separation key (sk) semantic tags to define how Amperity should understand values that exist across data sources.

 Important